-As Chief Executive Officer, Polly is charged with further developing the organization and growing its resource base with the ultimate goal of empowering poor micro entrepreneurs by providing them with meaningful economic opportunity so they can work their way permanently out of poverty.
+As the CEO of the MicroDreams Foundation, Polly is charged with further developing the organization and growing its resource base with the ultimate goal of empowering poor micro-entrepreneurs by providing them with meaningful economic opportunity so they can work their way permanently out of poverty.
 Polly is responsible for the day-to-day operations of MicroDreams, including new business development, stakeholder relationship management, marketing, outreach and fundraising.

-Jonathan is an accounting specialist who brings more than 10 years of both corporate and non-profit experience to TVLLC.
-His knowledge of building efficient financial reports, budget forecasting and assistance with managing tax duties are essential to TVLLC.
-Prior to joining TVLLC, Jonathan served 7 years with Programs for Parents, a non-profit organization which promotes quality child care services in Essex County, NJ.
-His efforts in reporting their financial positions, management of the organization’s benefits programs, and assistance in obtaining state grant funding helped PfP become a leader in the child care service industry in Essex County.
+Prior to joining Transformative Ventures, Jonathan served seven years with Programs for Parents, a non-profit organization which promotes quality childcare services in Essex County, NJ.
+His efforts in reporting their financial positions, management of the organization’s benefits programs, and assistance in obtaining state grant funding helped PfP become a leader in the childcare service industry in Essex County.

 Get In Touch

 Get connected with us.
 We’d love to connect with you.